PadsterH2012/Instructors/project_instructions/project_instruction_index.md

 - CLEAR SEPARATION: Complete isolation between instruction system and generated content
 - INPUT PROTECTION: project_plan.txt moved to project_input/ within project_instructions for safety

-**WORKING DIRECTORY ESTABLISHMENT REQUIREMENT**:
+**WORKING DIRECTORY AND DATE/TIME ESTABLISHMENT REQUIREMENT**:
-- Agents MUST establish and log their current working directory (pwd) at the start of execution
+- Agents MUST establish and log their current working directory (pwd) AND current date/time at the start of execution
+- Execute these commands immediately upon startup: `pwd` and `date '+%Y-%m-%d %H:%M:%S %Z'`
-- This working directory context is CRITICAL for accurate relative path calculations
+- This working directory and timestamp context is CRITICAL for accurate relative path calculations and research context
-- All file operations and command executions depend on this established working directory
+- All file operations, command executions, and API calls depend on this established context
-- Log the full path (e.g., `/home/user/ProjectA`) for reference throughout execution
+- Log the full path (e.g., `/home/user/ProjectA`) and timestamp for reference throughout execution
+- **SIMULATION MODE**: This requirement applies to ALL modes including simulation - agents must know current date/time for accurate simulation logging

 **DEBUG MODE REQUIREMENT**:
 - If the user provides "--debug" flag, agents MUST enable comprehensive debug logging